wrangleworks/WranglesPY/README.md

 - Move data from one system to another.
 - Much more...

 Wrangles are system independent, and allow you to pull data from one system, transform it and push it to another.
-By using the Wrangles python package, Wrangles can be incorporated directly into python code, or an automated sequence of wrangles can be run as a recipe.
+Wrangles can be incorporated directly into python code, or an automated sequence of wrangles can be run as a recipe.

 ## Installation